PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

     This will add a copy of the files at that specific commit to your working directory.
 A ``.gitmodules`` file will automatically appear, containing the information about the submodule just added.
 The sub-skillets from the submodule are now able to be included in a playlist.
-See the :ref:`git submodule overview<Use Submodules>` for more information on submodules and how they work.
+See the :ref:`Git Submodules Overview<Use Submodules>` for more information on submodules and how they work.

-    The working tree of the repository (green square) and ``.gitmodules`` file (red quare) should look like the following after following the steps above:
+    The working tree of the repository (green square) and ``.gitmodules`` file (red square) should look like the following after following the steps above:

       .. image:: /images/includes_tutorial/submodule_init_IDE.png